Clean up your unstructured data

 What steps can you take first to make the transition easier?
 If you are migrating to the cloud, before moving day, make sure you take care of the following tasks.

 First, find out what you have.
 Your team may be storing company information in a variety of different locations online and on their own computers.

 Automated data discovery is the simplest way to do this.
 Invite the whole team to participate so that all company information can be gathered and mapped.
 This will give you a clearer understanding of the data you store.

 A good data discovery tool will give you a complete overview of files and documents from all users on a single dashboard.
 This bird’s eye view of company documents lets you discover sensitive data, including files you may not have known existed.

 Next, identify data that can be excluded from your migration scope, archived, or deleted.
 Analysts have found that at least 30 percent of the total unstructured data stored by organizations is redundant, obsolete, or trivial (ROT).

 All that unnecessary data costs money to store and protect, slows down your processing speeds, and may expose you to a greater risk of data leaks and privacy regulation violations.
 If you are migrating to cloud storage, now is the time to identify and eliminate any files you don’t need.

 - Duplicate files, stored in multiple locations

-- Files that have not been used in a long time, that are unlikely to be needed again
+- Files you have not used in a long time, that you are unlikely to need again

 - Files that are not relevant and have no business or legal value.